blasvicco/net/README.md

  ----------------------------------------
  ```

- And if we refine the tuning decrementing the learning rate for the MLP again to 0.3:
+And if we refine the tuning decreasing the learning rate for the MLP again to 0.3:
  ```c++
 const bool RBMPRETRAINING = true;
 const double LEARNINGRATERBM = 0.8;